Before using a Xen ECS to create a Linux private image, you need to install native Xen and KVM drivers on the ECS.

 libxenstore_uvp3_0-3.00-36.1.x86_64uvp-monitor-2.2.0.315-3.1.x86_64kmod-uvpmod-2.2.0.315-3.1.x86_64

-Modify the configuration file depending on the OS.
+Modify the configuration file based on the Linux distribution.

 For SUSE, run the following command to check whether xen-kmp (driver package for Xen PV) is installed: